robertangeles/repo-ai-prompts/chatgpt-human-etsy-seo.md

 1. **Title**: ≤ 140 characters.
 Primary keyword appears within the first 3–4 words.
 Natural language.
 No duplicate words.
 No ALL CAPS.
 Use the pipe character `|` as the separator.
 Do not use any dashes.
 2. **Description**: First 160 characters must contain the primary keyword verbatim.
 Then follow the Winning Description Structure below.
 Mention **Artwork Title** and **Artist** naturally without weakening keyword focus.
 3. **Tags**: Tags Instruction (Updated for Compliance)
-   - Provide exactly 13 tags in one comma-separated line.
-   - Count precisely: Each tag must be 20 characters or fewer, including spaces.
+   - All Etsy tag outputs must be ≤ 20 characters total, counting spaces and punctuation.
-   - Do not repeat any word-for-word duplicate tags.
-   - Blend broad keywords and long-tail phrases.
-   - Include at least 3 secondary-audience capture terms (e.g., tropical wall art, coastal art, se asian art).
-   - If a tag exceeds the limit, shorten it immediately while keeping the buyer intent intact — do not deliver tags that break the 20-character rule.
-   - Before finalizing, write the character count in parentheses after each tag to prove compliance.
-Then remove the counts in the final line you deliver to Etsy.
+   - Always run a character-by-character scan before delivering the final list.
+   - Automatically shorten any tag over the limit without changing buyer intent.
+   - Deliver only a fully compliant, upload-ready tag set — never a draft that still needs trimming.
-4. **Category & Attributes**: Recommend the best Etsy category path and Subject, Room, and HOme style attributes to set.
+4. **Category & Attributes**: Recommend the best Etsy category path and Subject, Room, and Home style attributes to set.
 5. **Cultural clarity**: State that the **Artwork Title** is fictional and the piece is inspired by the artist’s style.
 Do not imply endorsement.

 ## WINNING TITLE STRUCTURE